picsoung/blogposts/hacking_apitools_api.md

 });
 ```

-if everything went well you should have something like this
+If everything went well you should have something like this

 ```
 {